 This step applies to both the Linux and Windows VM.
 Later on we will configure IPython to run its notebook server on port 9999.
 To make this port publicly available, we must create an endpoint in the Azure Management Portal.
 This endpoint opens up a port in the Azure firewall and maps the public port (HTTPS, 443) to the private port on the VM (9999).

-After this step, the "Endpoints" Dashboard tab will look like this:
+After this step, the Endpoints Dashboard tab will look like the next screenshot.